m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

  * if you have some construct that needs to only be "executed" in a particular context (i.e. certain things need to happen before and after) consider introducing a monad
  * if you have a sealed set of "commands" but also want to allow arbitrary pure functions that should be part of the same "execution", consider a free monad
  * if you're stacking a lot of "unrelated" monads maybe you want a free coproduct (kind of an open "research" area in Scala as in there are a bunch of libraries being written in search of the right way to do this - freek sounds promising)
- * reduce is often a sign that you should define a monoid and use monoid sum.
- * `map` followed by sum is `foldMap`
  * folds that use `flatMap`s can usually be replaced with `traverse`/`sequence`
  * other folds can sometimes be replaced by specific methods e.g. `find`, `exists`, `groupBy`.
 Basically `foldLeft` is a very general/powerful method which makes it hard to reason about, it's best to use more specific things whenever you can.
  * `match` constructs are easy to write unsafely and can often be replaced with `fold` (e.g. never `match` an `Option` or an `Either` (unless you need to for `@tailrec`))